zain60/LearnBlockchain/README.md

 ## Course Introduction
 Welcome to Web3Logic course  on Blockchain technology!
 This comprehensive course is designed to help you master the fundamental concepts, practical applications, and real-world implications of blockchain.
-It will Help you pass the interview related Questions to blockChain.
+Our goal is to equip you with the knowledge and skills necessary to excel in interviews and discussions related to blockchain.

 ## Basics of Web Evolution: